No mother should feel forced to choose between her career and how she feeds her baby.

 In fact, employees whose companies provide breastfeeding support consistently report improved morale, better satisfaction with their jobs, and higher productivity.

-We know employers are under pressure to retain valuable talent.
-Our New Moms' Healthy Returns program helps HR professionals and managers solve the problem of attracting and retaining women, and advance their corporate reputation as an employer-of-choice for working women and parents.
+We know employers are under pressure to retain valuable talent, invest in a diverse workforce, and offer a culture of inclusion for all.
+Supporting women when they become mothers is a key part of achieving those goals.
+Our New Moms’ Healthy Returns program helps HR professionals and managers solve the problem of attracting and retaining women, and advance their corporate reputation as an employer-of-choice for working women and parents.

 1. McKinsey and Company, Women in the Workforce, 2017